 Leaside

 Leaside is always in demand, and its housing prices reflect this.
 In addition to a good selection of schools, Leaside is known for its family-friendly parks, good public transit, and handy shopping.
 The new Eglinton Crosstown Light Rail Transit (LRT) will further enhance connectivity, with the new Leaside Station improving travel times significantly.
-The area's amenities and convenient location make it highly appealing to families looking for a well-rounded neighbourhood with everything they need close by.
+The area's amenities and convenient location make it highly appealing to families looking for a well-rounded neighbourhood with everything they need nearby.

 Guildwood

-Guildwood is evolving into a more family-oriented neighbourhood with new residential developments attracting those seeking suburban living with urban amenities.
+Guildwood is evolving into a more family-oriented neighbourhood, with new residential developments attracting those seeking suburban living with urban amenities.
 Situated on the shores of Lake Ontario, Guildwood offers the perfect mix of natural beauty and practical convenience, with scenic walking trails and quick access to Union Station.
 The neighbourhood also aims to foster a buzzing cultural scene, promoting local arts and events to enrich the community experience.

 North York